-In sales positions, you will need to communicate with potential and current customers, clients, suppliers, and vendors.
+In sales, you will need to communicate with potential and current customers, clients, suppliers, and vendors.
 Some of these skills are very distinct, even technical, such as being fluent in a second or third language, knowing how to write clear and accurate reports, and being comfortable with public speaking.

 Personal Mastery Skills

-An older word for many of these might be “virtues.”
+An older term for many of these might be “virtues.”
 If you didn’t have them, clients and colleagues would soon become unwilling to work with you.